Adapting an Ultrasonic Diagnostics AI Platform to Legacy Hardware: Dynamic DSP Pipeline Reengineering

 Deploying modern cloud-based Artificial Intelligence systems into industrial non-destructive testing (NDT) and municipal water infrastructure often encounters a massive barrier: compatibility with legacy hardware.
 This paper presents a software-based dynamic digital signal processing (DSP) pipeline reengineering method.
 Our approach enables the seamless integration of legacy acoustic leak detectors (such as SebaKMT and Kaskad-3) operating at an extremely low sampling rate of 6554 Hz into the modern three-container neural network SaaS platform, RIVIXI AI v1.3, which was originally designed for high-resolution 44100 Hz sensors.

 The developed adaptive DSP module resolves mathematical limit collisions associated with the Nyquist frequency ( Hz) when applying standard 4th-order digital Butterworth filters.
-By dynamically scaling the filter bandpass boundaries to 0.99 of the Nyquist limit, incorporating the physical elasticity properties of water-filled steel pipes, expanding the spectral sliding window to 400 Hz, and implementing statistical Z-Score peak filtering, we achieved complete linear separation on a pilot validation cohort of 60 field recordings (pipe diameters ranging from 400 mm to 1000 mm).
+By dynamically scaling the filter bandpass boundaries to 0.99 of the Nyquist limit, incorporating the physical elasticity properties of water-filled steel pipes, expanding the spectral sliding window to 400 Hz, and implementing statistical Z-Score peak filtering, we achieved 100% class separation (Normal vs Leak) on a validation dataset of 60 field recordings (pipe diameters ranging from 400 mm to 1000 mm).
 The Z-Score metrics yielded 6.35 to 6.47 for normal pipes and 14.19 to 16.48 for verified leaks, eliminating the need for expensive hardware replacements.

 1. Introduction & The Challenge